 This version of the name Mesha comes from the verb מיש (mysh) meaning to depart or remove:

-For a meaning of this name Mesha, both NOBS Study Bible Name List and Jones' Dictionary of Old Testament Proper Names both read Retreat.
+For a meaning of this name Mesha, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names both read Retreat.

 For a meaning of this version of the name Mesha, Jones' Dictionary of Old Testament Proper Names reads Salvation.
-NOBS Study Bible Name List makes no distinction between the two versions.
+NOBSE Study Bible Name List makes no distinction between the two versions.